po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

     registry=https://npm.pkg.github.com/OWNER
     ```

     * ⚠️ Remember, while this file is titled `.npmrc`, we are pointing to GitHub's package registry and not the default `npm` registry.
-As a result, our package will get published to GitHub.
+As a result, our package will get published to GitHub, and not to `npm`.

 5. Create a `index.js` file at the root of your repository that contains the following content: